I was awakened from my slumber.

 Reading from these diverse voices did impact my personal faith.
 I realized the beauty of diversity.

-I was reminded of the disunity between the Jews and Gentiles within the Ephesian church, and of the ways in which the Holy Spirit reveals to Paul that in Christ two hostile group of people become a new human being, a new family (Eph 2:14-22).
+I was reminded of the disunity between the Jews and Gentiles within the Ephesian church, and of the ways in which the Holy Spirit reveals to Paul that in Christ two hostile group of people become a new human being, a new family (Ephesians 2:14-22).
 Moreover, before the throne of God, Scripture tells us that there will be people of every tribe and language and nation (Revelation 7:9).
 All of these groups are united in Christ; they are all included in this beautiful mosaic of diversity united in Christ.

 It sparked my imagination with hope.